-be hadto make our own soap.
+We had to make our own soap.
 I had great trouble in finding anybody to do it.
-They professed the colored women around, to know how and so would work several days and them say the soap would not come.
-I did not know much about making it myself but T had a book so I studied it up myself and I found I could g t along better than before.
-One time in the summer I believe, I had very bad sore eyes and could not attend to the soap myself.
-Er.
-Liedly said he would attend to the soap for me so he boiled the soap all the day long but at night I thought it was not boiled enough so he pulled out the fire from under the arch, where we had the big kettle, which held forty two gallons of water and which we made full of soap each time.
-He feared that it might rain that night, he covered the kettle over with boards, never thought that the arch itself might, be hot.
+They professed the colored women around, to know how and so would work several days and then say the soap would not come.
+I did not know much about making it myself but I had a book so I studied it up myself and I found I could get along better than before.
+One time in the summer I believe.
+I had very bad sore eyes and could not attend to the soap myself.
+Mr. Lieely said he would attend to the soap for me so he boiled the soap all the day long but at night I thought it was not boiled enough so he pulled out the fire from under the arch, where we had the big kettle, which held two gallons of water and which we made full of soap each time.
+He feared that it might rain that night, he covered the kettle over with boards, never thought that the arch itself might be hot.
 During the evening I happened to go out and there I saw a lake of steely looking stuff running all around in the yard and when I came to look at it we found that the soap had begun to boil and had run all out.
-So it was lost. my but it was provoking. was our own fault but it shows what we often have to endure.
+So it was lost, my but it was provoking.
+It was our own fault but is shows what we often have to endure.

-beef for the children.
+In the summer time, when we killed a beef, we used to have beef for the children.
 When they killed it, they cut it up into thin slices, put a little salt on them, put them up on the roof and turned it over and over until it was dry.
 The bones would be laid over the fire on a scaffold until they cooked and then they would keep until we ate them.
 I used to have them put the slices in a pot and boil it right tender and chop it up and then make hash, which was quite a good dish.
 It had to be boiled slow and chopped pretty fine, thus it did not taste so salty as it otherwise would have done.
-You know when you salt beef enough to keep it, it almost takes all the taste out.
+You know when you salt beef enough to keep it, almost takes all the taste out.